Elementary Programs Director Job Description

 Position Summary

-As part of Casa Chirilagua’s Leadership Pipeline team, the Elementary Programs Director will perform functions to lead and manage the coordination and administration of Casa Chirilagua’s 1st-5th grade programming.
+As part of Casa Chirilagua’s Leadership Pipeline team, the Director of Elementary Learning and Leadership will perform functions to lead and manage the coordination and administration of the Casa Chirilagua’s elementary school programming; strengthen relevant partnerships particularly within the Alexandria City Public School district (ACPS) that support the academic success and leadership development of 1st-5th grade students; provide mentoring and guidance to children involved in Casa Chirilagua’s programming.
+This position is supervised by the Leadership Pipeline Director.

 Key Duties and Responsibilities